camunda/camunda-docs/docs/components/concepts/data-retention.md

 ---
 id: data-retention
 title: "Data retention"
-description: "In Camunda Platform 8 SaaS, the following data retention strategies are implemented.
+description: "In Camunda 8 SaaS, the following data retention strategies are implemented.
 This is necessary as the amount of data can grow significantly over time."
 ---

-In Camunda Platform 8 SaaS, the following data retention strategies are implemented.
+In Camunda 8 SaaS, the following data retention strategies are implemented.
 This is necessary as the amount of data can grow significantly overtime.
 These settings are a balance between performance and usability.

 ## Default retention time of each application